ValentiWorkLearning/Zynq-Design-using-Vivado/README.md

 ---
 **NOTE**

-Board support for the PYNQ-Z1 and PYNQ-Z2 are not included in Vivado by default.
+Board support for the PYNQ-Z1, PYNQ-Z2, EBAZ4205 are not included in Vivado by default.
 The relevant files need to be extracted and saved to:

  {Vivado installation}\data\boards\board_files\